Living Aloha: 6-Day Hawai'i Island Hula & Wellness Retreat

 • 6:30 pm: Dinner

-Alternate full or half day Huaka’i (excursions) to sacred or historical sites or cultural activities with local practitioners (ex: Kukuipahu Heiau, Kohala; Mo'okini Heiau, Kohala; Halema'uma'u, Volcano National Park).
+Alternate full or half day Huaka’i (excursions) to sacred or historical sites or cultural activities with local practitioners (ex: Kukuipahu Heiau, Kohala; Mo'okini Heiau, Kohala).

 Option to kōkua (provide hands-on service work) to give back to the local community (ex: Kahua Pa'a Mua, Kohala; Konea O Kukui, Kohala).